RossMeikleham/idris-perl6/README.md

 This currently only supports a very small set of Idris features, and performs absolutely no optimisations.

 See the examples folder for examples which can be compiled/run.
-(With the exception of the pythagoras example, as I still need to implement proper generation of perl arrays)

 #Example